epandurski/flask_signalbus/docs/cli.rst

     $ flask signalbus --help

-To send all pending signals over the message bus, use the following command::
+To send pending signals over the message bus, use the following command::

     $ flask signalbus flush